 Our experienced real estate attorneys can assist you with drafting a deed to suit your needs for a particular property.
 We will discuss with you the reason for the deed in order to determine the best course of action.

 For instance, if a married couple divorces and the property is awarded to one spouse, the other spouse would sign a quit claim deed to divest their interest in the property.

 A quit claim deed is a legal instrument which transfer the seller's interest in the property without any covenants or warranties from the seller to the buyer.

 However, if an elderly client wanted to include his/her children on the deed in order to avoid probate, a life estate deed would be more appropriate.

-At the Law Office of Candyce M. King, P.A., your goals are our number one priority.
+At the Law Office of King & Mannion, P.A., your goals are our number one priority.
 There is no one-size-fits-all solution for real estate.
 We will discuss not only your goals but also possible concerns or risks that may arise in order for you to be fully informed of your options.

 Tax Deed & Foreclosure Sale Purchasing

 If you are interested in purchasing a property at either a tax deed sale or at a foreclosure auction, it is wise to consult with an attorney first regarding the process but also to investigate the collateral.
 Often, when purchasing a property at a tax deed or homeowner's association foreclosure, there may be superior liens on the property that the purchaser is not aware of beforehand.
 Having an attorney evaluate the public record and examine a title search will provide you with the information necessary to determine if the purchase of the property will be a good investment.

 Additionally, purchasing a property at a tax deed sale may also require a quiet title action.
 Consult with an attorney before purchasing the property in order to determine if a quiet title is necessary.